The Literature Major in English

 Historical Period courses:

 Choose any two period courses from your concentration (see the lists below).

-Choose any six elective courses; at least four of them should come from your chosen area of concentration.
+Choose any seven elective courses; at least four of them should come from your chosen area of concentration.
 Students can apply for approval from the Literature Director to count an elective not previously listed in a given area of concentration.

 - All electives must be 0500-level or above, and at least three of them must be at the 1000-level.
 Download an easy-to-use chart of 1000-level courses and the requirements they satisfy.